 Everyone can enjoy the taste of a juicy hand-picked apple from the orchard.
 What if the whole process, from sowing to harvesting, was completely supervised by a robot without resorting to a single human?
 Well, computer vision technology is developing at an accelerated rate, making its way into many (nearly all) industries, and agriculture is no exception.
-We’re going to see the rise of agricultural automation, with the help of computer vision, become a regular occurrence sooner rather than later.
-Let’s dive in further to understand what new avenues for innovation computer vision in agriculture entails.
+With the growing population and food demand, we're going to see the rise of agricultural automation, with the help of computer vision, become a regular occurrence sooner rather than later.
+Let's dive in further to understand what are some new avenues for innovation in computer vision in agriculture entails.

 Here's a closer look at what we'll cover:

 - Aerial imaging and scanning

 Computer vision is a branch of artificial intelligence that allows machines to possess the capability of thinking and interpreting visual data as a human would.
 Computer vision systems analyze an array of visuals from images to real-time footage and can track, label, describe, predict, and assess particular objects within those visuals.
 Its aim, especially with the incorporation of deep learning, is to train artificial intelligence to the point of going beyond simply automating processes.
 For example, when we look at a scene unfolding in front of us, our eyes make a note of what objects we see, where they are located, where those objects move to (if they move at all), what we can potentially predict happening, and so on.
 Computer vision technology can incorporate all of that by training artificial intelligence based on the existence and pattern recognition.